spotify/confidence-sdk-swift/README.md

 ### Linting code

-Code is automatically linted during build in Xcode, if you need to manually lint:
+Code is automatically linted during a build in Xcode.
+If you need to manually lint:

 ```shell
 brew install swiftlint
 swiftlint